algosup/2024-2025-project-2-serious-game-team-8/documents/functional_specifications/functional_specifications.md

 #### 2.4.1.5.
 Machine Puzzles
 - Machines are interactive puzzles on the app which include:
-  1. **Input Challenges**: Numeric or alphanumeric codes to be enteGreen into the app.
+  1. **Input Challenges**: Numeric or alphanumeric codes to be entered into the app.
   2. **Sensor-Based Tasks**: Interaction through shaking or tilting the phone.
   3. **Logic/Combination Challenges**: Users solve puzzles requiring multi-step reasoning (presented visually in the app and referenced on the cards).